simeononsecurity/simeononsecurity.ch/content/articles/bitwarden-and-keepassxc-vs-the-rest/index.en.md

 2. Enable Travel Mode before crossing borders
 3. Sensitive vaults are removed from your devices
 4. Travel with only essential credentials
-5. Disable Travel Mode after arrival—sensitive vaults return automatically
+5. Disable Travel Mode after arrival - sensitive vaults return automatically

 **Use case**: Protect sensitive corporate credentials when traveling to countries with intrusive border security or surveillance.